Thousands camp outside Thai PM's office as protests escalate

 “Things shouldn’t be like this,” said one 17-year-old student at the protest who gave her name only as Foil.
 “We have to take back our future.”

-Writing by Matthew Tostevin; Additional reporting by Panarat Thepgumpanat; Editing by Robert Birsel and Mike Collett-White
+Writing by Matthew Tostevin; Additional reporting by Chayut Setboonsarng; Editing by Robert Birsel and Mike Collett-White

 Our Standards: The Thomson Reuters Trust Principles.